duongsters/firebased-train-scheduler/README.md

 ![My Site](assets/images/Screenshot.png)

 ## Technologies Used:
-- HTML: Used to create elements
+- HTML: Used to create needed object elements
-- Google Firebase:
+- Moment.JS: Find the current time.
+Then, use that to manipulate the webpage to be refreshed without the need of pressing the refresh button to refresh the train schedules
+- Firebase: Used their serverbase to push and pull data back and forth dynamically, and create snapshots of the values
 - jQuery: Allowed me to dynamically create elements that could be appended/prepended to the html files
 - JavaScript: Used in the HTLM files and JS files
 - Bootstrap: Navbar, button(s) and form were mainly used with the help of the resources of Bootstrap's preset codes